-Irfan Yar is the founder and former managing director of the Afghanistan Security Institute.
-Also, he was a lecturer and member of the Advisory Board at the Global Counter-Terrorism Institute (USA).
-He holds two master’s degrees—an M.A. in International Relations and Areas Studies (Jawaharlal Nehru University, New Delhi) and an M.A. in International Affairs from the Norman Paterson School of International Affairs (Carleton University, Ottawa, Canada).
-He completed his B.A.
-Honours in Political Science.
-His area of interest focuses on Afghanistan, the Taliban, terrorism, and ” radicalism.
-His latest peer reviewed article is “How the Taliban mobilized popular support to survive the US war in Afghanistan”.
+Irfan Yar is the founder and former managing director of the Afghanistan Security Institute (ASI).
+He has worked with the World Food Programme in Italy, the Global Counterterrorism Institute (USA) as a lecturer, the Macdonald Laurier Institute, the Embassy of Afghanistan (Ottawa), the Observer Research Foundation, and Carnegie India.
+Irfan holds two master’s degrees—an MA in Areas Studies and an MA in International Affairs from the Norman Paterson School of International Affairs (Ottawa).
+He completed his BA.
+Honors in Political Science.
+His area of interest focuses on Afghanistan, terrorism, and radicalism.
+His latest peer-reviewed article is “How the Taliban mobilized popular support to survive the US war in Afghanistan”.
 He has frequently published many papers and has written columns in many national and international outlets, including The Hill Times, The National Post, The Toronto Sun, The Mint, The Epoch Times, The Diplomat Magazines, and elsewhere.
-Previously, he worked with the Macdonald Laurier Institute, the Observer Research Foundation, Carnegie India, and the embassy of the Islamic Republic of Afghanistan, Ottawa.
-He recently published a book chapter on “Religion and Terrorism in Afghanistan”.
-Irfan speaks English Pashto, Dari/Persian, Urdu/Hindi, basic German and Arabic.
-Disclaimer: Irfan’s views and opinions expressed at/from ASI do not reflect the view, policy or position of any other organization that he may be associated with .
-Email: Irfanyar@afgsecurity.org
+Irfan speaks Pashto, English, Dari/Persian, Urdu/Hindi, basic German, and Arabic.
+Disclaimer: Irfan’s views from ASI-address do not reflect the policy or position of any other organization he may be associated with..
+Email: Irfanyar@afgsecurity.org Irfan.firstname.lastname@example.org

 Sergeant Major (Retired), USMC